thanachyrei/thanachyrei/README.md

 * ⭐️ Now interested in computer network and AI

 * ✉️  You can contact me at [thanapan.chitxx@gmail.com](mailto:thanapan.chitxx@gmail.com)

-* 🐙 You can also join me on roblox!

 * 🍡 Joined Github a few days ago:)
 <b>My GitHub Stats</b>